somagaze/liewphohl-site/_tabs/liewphedia.md

 ### What You Will Lose.

 Precious, verifiable claims about the real world, the ability to spell neccissary on the first try, where your keys are, possibly an hour of sleep.
-Thought if you feel your eyes closing, please do not use Liewphedia as a pillow; it may contain sharp metaphors.
+Though if you feel your eyes closing, please do not use Liewphedia as a pillow; it may contain sharp metaphors.
 In closing, what do you do with an elephant with three balls?
 Walk him, and pitch to the rhino.

 ***